As you may have already learned, a low MCAT score you may achieve while still getting admitted into medical school depends on a variety of criteria.

-Even when the MCAT is lower than 500, it’s difficult to be accepted into medical school.
+Even when the MCAT exam score is lower than 500, it’s difficult to be accepted into medical school.
 On the other hand, while many of these kids needed additional aid to receive acceptance, most have to go through immense struggles just to achieve entry.

 How Your State of Residency Factors In

 In the above statement, we have already listed some important variables that the school of medicine would take into consideration while making admissions decisions.
 It could come as a surprise, but one of the major contributing factors is your residency status.

 You have a greater chance of getting into a school of medicine inside your state if you go to a state med school first.
 That is because the goal of schools is to get its pupils to stay in the area after they graduate.
 They are interested in making a better healthcare system for the state.

 If you have previously established residency in the state before matriculation, there is a significant possibility that you will continue to reside in the state following matriculation.
 This gives you an advantage, since schools will view your application more favorably because of your family ties and/or your long-term residency in the state.
 In-state students who receive MCAT scores that are lower than average MCAT score may be favored over out-of-state students with higher scores.

 Obviously, you’re not assured admission, but having a solid average GPA and MCAT SAT/ACT scores definitely puts you ahead of the competition.
 It is evident that states with numerous educational institutions and significant student populations have a better shot of receiving a low MCAT score than states that only have a few schools.

 While it may not matter if you live in a place like California where the number of candidates is through the sky, in other states where the applicant pool is more moderate, the benefits of an endorsement will help you in your search.